 - How often do you move your body in enjoyable ways?

 So often clients reach out to me with the goal of weight loss or better health or wanting information about the new “it” diet.
-But what I see time and time again is that many people simply aren’t doing any of these basic life-giving, necessary things to care for themselves on a regular basis.
+But what I see time and time again is that many people simply aren’t doing these basic life-giving, necessary things to care for themselves on a regular basis.
 I’ll say it again, taking care of ourselves and making self-care a priority isn’t selfish, instead it is an act of love not only for ourselves, but also for the people who care about us and want us to be around as long possible.